Dear Ask Ayurveda,

 This is where you will need to really break down the specific issues at hand and use full awareness.
 It can also be helpful to contact an Ayurvedic practitioner if the imbalances are strong.
 Sometimes self-diagnosis and self-treatments can be faulty if the proper knowledge is not there, and one can end up doing more harm than good.
 In the meantime, I would love to share with you a few general rules that I use when dealing with more than one doshic imbalance simultaneously.

-How to Balance Vata and Pitta Simultaneously:
+How to Balance Vata and Pitta Simultaneously

-- Treat with the season.
 When dealing with more than one doshic imbalance, it is often helpful to look at the current season you are in.
-In summertime, Pitta will naturally be more increased and therefore will need more attention; whereas in the fall or winter your focus will be more Vata orientated.
+In summertime, Pitta will naturally be more increased and therefore will need more attention, whereas in the fall or winter your focus will be more Vata orientated.
 This doesn’t mean that you can completely forget about the other dosha, but instead give a little more attention to whichever dosha is related to the current season.

 No matter which two doshas (or all three) that you are dealing with, there is always a way to perform a balanced treatment that will gently nourish both doshas.
 This may be certain herbs that reduce both Vata and Pitta such as Shatavari, Guduchi or Vidari; or foods that will also pacify both such as avocado, coconut, whole grains or ghee.
 It may take a bit more thought, but there are always ways to pacify multiple doshas at once, whether you are dealing with diet, lifestyle or herbal treatments.

 Alternatively, you will want to avoid food and herbs that will treat one dosha but increase the other.
 A good example is bitter herbs such as Neem and Kutki.
-These are amazing treatments for most Pitta issues, but unfortunately strongly aggravating to Vata dosha as they tend to increase dryness, anxiety and spaciness.
+These are amazing treatments for most Pitta issues, but unfortunately strongly aggravating to Vata dosha as they tend to increase dryness, anxiety, and spaciness.
 Another example is raw greens such as kale or collards.
 Once again, a great food for Pitta imbalance but highly Vata provoking and therefore should be avoided when dealing with a dual imbalance.

-So with this recommendation, I am not only using the localized treatment, but also keeping in mind recommendation number two of trying to use treatment options that will not provoke the other dosha imbalance.
+NOTE: With this recommendation, I am not only using the localized treatment, but also keeping in mind recommendation number two of trying to use treatment options that will not provoke the other dosha imbalance.

 Sometimes in a disorder that involves multiple doshas, there is only one that is actually the root cause of both imbalances.
-This means that the dosha that is the root cause is such a strong imbalance that it has “overflowed” from its home and is aggravating the other dosha.
+This means that the dosha that is the root cause has such a strong imbalance that it has “overflowed” from its home and is aggravating the other dosha.
 In Ayurvedic terms, we call this “pushing” or sometimes “blocking” (i.e. “Vata pushing Pitta” or “Pitta blocking Vata”).

 Using your question of the Vata and Pitta imbalance for example, let us say that the Vata is the root cause.
 This would mean that the Vata is so aggravated, it is overflowing into the domain of the Pitta and has in turn caused the Pitta to increase.
 To be even more specific, let’s use a common example of anxiety (a Vata disorder).
-Sometime the anxiety is so high, it causes diarrhea or loose stools (a Pitta disorder).
+Sometimes the anxiety is so high, it causes diarrhea or loose stools (a Pitta disorder).
 We would call this “Vata pushing Pitta in the colon”.
 Since the cause of the diarrhea is the anxiety, we would then want to treat this solely since healing the anxiety will eliminate the loose stools.
 This is not always the case for dual doshic disorders, but is fairly common and should be addressed accordingly.

 So Hot and Cold, these are the areas in which to examine when dealing with Vata and Pitta simultaneously or anytime you have more than one dosha to balance.
 These are general recommendations, but should work well with your issues.
 Of course to get really specific, I would need to examine further and get more information through a full consultation.
 Hopefully these can help guide you in the meantime!
 Thank you so much for taking the time to submit your question.
 Believe it or not I get asked this question often, so I know it will help many others.